mrciolino/wiki-backup/home.md

 > 📖 **[Session Recaps](/sessions/campaign_2/overview)**

 ## 🏕️ Adventures
-The primary setting for Campaigns 1 and 2 is the planet **Mardun**.
-While both campaigns and various one-shots start on Mardun, they extend to various worlds and dimensions.
+The primary setting for Campaigns 1 and 2, as well as various one-shot adventures, is the planet Mardun.
+Told here are the Stories of Adevnture on Mardun and further into different worlds and dimensions.

 > **Adventure Stories**
-> Check out the [Adventures Page](/Adventures) to see a list of all stories of Mardun.
+> Check out the **[Adventures Page](/Adventures)** to see a list of all stories of Mardun.

 ### Mardun